 The Situation:

-You’re just not feeling ready to travel or come to a game in-person yet, but want still want to enjoy a piece of the Columbia SC gameday experience.
+You can't make it in person but want still want to enjoy a piece of the Columbia SC gameday experience.

 Our Playbook Says: